brighthive/data-resource-generator/docs/source/architectural_design.rst

 Overview
 --------

-Given a configuration file VIA REST the Data Resource Generator (DRG) will dynamically generate:
+Given a configuration file (Data Resource Schema) VIA a REST API the Data Resource Generator (DRG) will dynamically generate:

 #.
 Database tables with relationships
     * SQLAlchemy Object Relation Mappings (ORM)
     * Generate and run database migrations
 #.
-RESTful API
+A RESTful API
     * Running Flask application
     * Open API Specification 3.0

-The application is built with Python and primarily leverages Flask.
+The application is built with Python and uses Flask.

-We leverage two core open specifications, Table Schema and Swagger.
-By embedding these two core documents, a table schema and swagger definition, along with metadata you have a Data Resource Schema.
+We leverage two open data specifications, Table Schema and Swagger.
+These are core to the project.
+By embedding table schema descriptors and a swagger specification along with some metadata you have a Data Resource Schema.

 The Data Resource Schema is sent embedded inside a Data Resource Generation Payload to the DRG generation route.
 This triggers the generation of Data Resources.